-Know that you are not alone and if you need more help and support right now, my team and I have personally vetted an online therapy service, Better Help, where you can talk to a licensed mental health professional right from the safety and comfort of your home.
+Know that you are not alone.
+If you need more help and support right now my team and I have personally vetted an online therapy service, Better Help, where you can talk to a licensed mental health professional right from the safety and comfort of your home.
 You can learn more about getting matched with the right therapist at Better Help right here.

 Please let me know how you are.
 I always want to hear from you, so leave me a comment here or connect with me on Instagram @terricole or on Facebook here.

 I look forward to hearing your power pivot stories!

 So now and always, continue taking the very best care of you.